htw saar QR-encoded URL

 • be able to advocate on behalf of vulnerable individuals and groups as stakeholders in health care interventions and programs.

-• be able to reflect and take into account the different perspectives of those involved/affected in joint discourses with their fellow students.
+• be able to take into account the different perspectives of those involved/affected in joint discourses with their fellow students.

 • be able to critically reflect on the claim of being evidence-based in relation to scientific-theoretical and professional-political discourses on EBN, EBM, EBHC or evidence-based prevention and health promotion.